 Protect yourself and others from COVID-19

-COVID-19 is a newly discovered infectious disease caused by the coronavirus.
-The virus and the disease it causes were unknown before the outbreak in Wuhan (China) in December 2019.
+COVID-19 is an infectious disease caused by the coronavirus.
+The novel virus and the disease it causes were not known until an outbreak in Wuhan, China, in December 2019.
 The most common symptoms of COVID-19 are fever, fatigue, sore throat, dry cough and shortness of breath.

-World Health Organization (WHO) recommendations for reducing the spread of COVID-19
+- World Health Organization (WHO) recommendations for reducing the spread of COVID-19

 - Wash your hands frequently with soap, water and alcohol-based hand disinfectants;